 [ home ]

 I used the steps below to install OpenBSD, add the xfce4 desktop and to set up a graphical log-in on my Thinkpad X200 laptop.
+More recent laptops are supported, especially Thinkpads.
+The tricky bits seem to be trackpad support, and bios/efi options.

 Each step starts with a link to the relevant OpenBSD FAQ pages so you can cross check my suggestions.
 I recommend that you print this page out and read the whole page before pressing on with the installation.